MileHacker Logo

 • Passport: Report lost/stolen passports to local Culebra police for a report.

-• Contact your country's embassy or consulate in the U.S. Mainland.
+• Contact your country''s diplomatic mission in the U.S. Mainland.

 • Driver's License: Report to local police; contact your rental agency (if applicable).

-• Reach out to your local Department of Motor Vehicles (DMV) back home for replacement.
+• Reach out and about to your local Department of Motor Vehicles (DMV) in your home country for replacement.

 Natural Disaster Protocols